amadratitus/peydevs/readme.txt

 - Option to activate and deactivate.
 - Support to the latest WordPress theme.

-For more information, visit [plugin homepage](https://example.com).
+For more information, visit [Plugin Homepage](https://amadratitus.github.io/peydev/).

 == Installation ==